An official website of the European Union. See all European Institutions

 - Justice sector reform

-The EU is first export destination for Armenian products, and one of Armenia's main trading partners.
+The EU is the first export destination for Armenian products, and one of Armenia's main trading partners.

-The EU imports from Armenia mainly manufactured goods, raw materials, various manufactured articles, beverages and tobacco.
-EU exports to Armenia consist of machinery and transport equipment, manufactured goods, various manufactured articles and chemicals.
+The EU imports from Armenia mainly manufactured goods, raw materials, beverages and tobacco.
+EU exports to Armenia consist of machinery and transport equipment, manufactured goods, and chemicals.

-The total value of preferential imports from Armenia into the EU under the Generalised Scheme of Preferences (GSP) has increased, from € 61 million in 2009 to € 116 million in 2015.
-Armenia's GSP utilisation rate is around 77%.
-The main EU imports Armenia under GSP preferences are: base metals (82%), textiles (16%) and foodstuffs (2%).
+The total value of preferential imports from Armenia into the EU under the Generalised Scheme of Preferences (GSP) has increased, from € 42 million in 2014 to € 108 million in 2016.
+Armenia's GSP+ utilisation rate is around 92%.
+The main EU imports Armenia under GSP+ preferences are: base metals (79%), textiles (17%), foodstuffs (2%) and other commodities (2%).

 Negotiations for Armenia's participation to the EU's biggest Research and Innovation Programme HORIZON 2020 were concluded in 2015 and Armenia signed the Association Agreement in May 2016.
 HORIZON 2020 provides financing for research and innovation and supports Small and Medium-sized Enterprises.